juanegiraldoa/wednesday/README.md

-This is a project to post an image every Wednesday integrated with Amazon
+This project post an image every Wednesday integrated with AWS Lambda

 #### Enviroment variables required